 One of the biggest fears new entrepreneurs have is running out of a high-demand product.
 This fear, coupled with difficult sales forecasting and relentless optimism means you over purchase inventory.
 While you want to scale up your inventory around the holidays or during times of high volume for your industry, doubling your inventory may leave you with little cash and a store filled to bursting with inventory you can’t move.

 Track your trends, factor in the turnaround time from when you order to when stock comes in, and order inventory accordingly.

 With the COVID-19 pandemic forcing business closures and requiring all but the most essential actions be put on hold, having a positive cash flow is more important than ever.
 Operating with liquid assets means that you can continue to meet payroll and meet your accounts payable until you can get back in business.

 If you’re not sure how to create business cash flow statements or how to implement ways to increase cash flow for your unique business, sitting down with a small business accountant can be the difference between success and struggle.

 Contact Our Accountants for Business Cash Flow Guidance

 Our small business accountants in Raleigh are here to work with you to help your organization thrive, even during challenging times.
+We serve Raleigh, Cary, Wake Forest, Wilson, Durham, and surrounding areas.
 Schedule a consultation today by calling us at (919) 872-0866 or filling out the form below to get started.